rolsdorph/bubbles/README.md

 ## Overview

 ### New webhook flow
-Bubbler consists of a client application (mostly pure Javascript, the bubble settings modal uses React) and a server (Node.js).
+Bubbles consists of a client application (mostly pure Javascript, the bubble settings modal uses React) and a server (Node.js).

 When the client starts, it opens a WebSocket connection to the server.
 The server generates a random webhook URL, and sends it to the client over the WebSocket.